 The Act requires government departments to develop cultural diversity plans to facilitate targeted responses by departments to our communities when delivering services and programs.

-DET Cultural Diversity Plan
+DE Cultural Diversity Plan

-The Department’s sets out how the Department will be working to improve Victoria’s learning and development services to meet the needs of families, children and young people from culturally and linguistically diverse (CALD) backgrounds, particularly recent immigrants.
+The Department’s Cultural Diversity Plan for sets out how the Department will be working to improve Victoria’s learning and development services to meet the needs of families, children and young people from culturally and linguistically diverse (CALD) backgrounds, particularly recent immigrants.
 It also includes the work being undertaken to equip all Victorian children and young people to understand and navigate cultural and linguistic differences within an increasingly interconnected world.

 What does discrimination look like?